SIP Trunking for Enterprises

 Ensure quality of service

-Sentinel executes Priority and Class of Service tagging as well as traffic shaping to voice and data packets to insure priority treatment along the network.
-This reduces the occurrence of packet loss which has a direct impact on end user’s perception of the quality of real-time communications.
+Sentinel executes Priority and Class of Service tagging as well as traffic shaping to voice and data packets to ensure priority treatment along the network.
+This reduces the occurrence of packet loss which has a direct impact on the end user’s perception of the quality of real-time communications.

 Sentinel also controls the maximum number of simultaneous calls allowed on premises based on bandwidth availability and other conditions.
 This limitation can be set on a per-site, per-network or per-users group basis.